CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 Update the configuration files before applying them.
 A sample configuration for Persistent Volumes is available.

-Update **value.yaml** to reflect your deployment environment - Update line 39 with name of node for AKS cluster and name & tag for container images.
+Update **value.yaml** to reflect your deployment environment - Update line 39 with name of node for EKS cluster and name & tag for container images.

     Update the image name and tag based on the available images.